Stop navigating from one website to another, and read ALL the information you need before you leave home.

 Seville is NOT an easy place to drive, not because people drive like crazy – quite the contrary in fact, but because directions and the city plan are very confusing.
 A large part of the city center is for pedestrians only and in general it is very easy to get lost.
 Don’t hesitate to catch a bus, rent a bike or walk (my favorite).

 You shouldn’t rent a car in Seville unless you plan to do a side trip or head for somewhere else in Spain.
-There are a few tricks to get cheap car rental rates that you should have a look at if you are still considering this option.

 It is definitely the most romantic way to experience Seville tourism and a whole bunch of beautiful attractions.
 You can book a horse drawn carriage tour in several spots around the center of Seville and the driver will arrange an itinerary where you’ll enjoy the city in a very relaxed and pleasant ride.